Indzasa/Reasonable-years/README.md

 # Reasonable-years
 This is a mod for Civilization 6.
 You may be interested in the mod if you like the game.

-Do you play on more then average difficulty calmly?
+Do you play more then average difficulty calmly?

 Maybe you even beat Diety on a regular basis?